Nightshades1/AITD3-DASM/README.md

 ## Note: This has been tested on Windows 7 only (working perfectly with no bug, the soundtrack as well) it should probably work on windows 10.

 # Enjoy !

+If you are interested in helping me for reversing this game you can add me on skype: deadfeol@outlook.com you need knowledge with IDA/Debugger and hacking off course, thanks !